OA and Marine Spatial Planning

 A critical challenge for MSP is integrating these diverse information types within a coherent spatial framework.
 Data often come from different sources, use inconsistent spatial units, and lack the temporal alignment needed for integrated analysis.
 Ocean Accounts, through their application of accounting principles and spatial frameworks, offer a structured approach to addressing this challenge.

 Table 1 maps the typical phases of an MSP process to their core information needs and identifies which Ocean Account components can supply the required data.
-The matrix demonstrates that accounts provide relevant inputs at every stage of the planning cycle, from initial baseline assessment through to long-term monitoring.
 Planners can use this matrix to identify which accounts to prioritise for compilation given the current stage of their MSP process and to communicate data requirements to the statistical agencies responsible for account production[7].

 Table 1: MSP planning phases, information needs, and Ocean Account sources